WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## uppercase

 One word.
 Not *upper case*.
 Don't use *uppercase* as a verb.
 Don't use *uppercased*.

+When using both *uppercase* and *lowercase* together as a noun or to modify a noun, spell out both words.
+Don't use a suspended hyphen (as in *upper- and lowercase*).

 ## upper left, upper right